wp-plugins/comprehensive-google-map-plugin/readme.txt

 == Changelog ==

+= 7.0.29 =
+* Enhancement: Added admin config setting to enable short code builder under custom post/page types.
+* Enhancement: When using geomashup, the geo address validation is done from the server side instead of the client side.
+If there were no changes to posts/pages (update of existing posts or new content publishing), cached geomashup is served.
+The check whether the street view is available is done when marker is clicked, not prematurely.
+All this makes sure that the map loads really fast.
+Tested with 500 marker map.

 = 7.0.28 =
 * Spike: Trying to get plugin working with ParallelUS Mingle theme.
 The latter does some funky stuff with their footer.